cbl-dart/cbl-dart/docs/docs/instrumentation.md

 is useful for debugging and performance profiling.

-CBL Dart has builtin trace points at which flow control is given to the currently installed `TracingDelegate`.
+CBL Dart has builtin trace points at which flow control is given to the currently installed `api|TracingDelegate`.

-Included in this package is the `DevToolsTracing` delegate, which records timeline events that can be later visualized through the Dart DevTools Performance Page.
+Included in this package is the `api|DevToolsTracing` delegate, which records timeline events that can be later visualized through the Dart DevTools Performance Page.

-You can install a delegate by calling `TracingDelegate.install`:
+You can install a delegate by calling `api|TracingDelegate.install`:

 ```dart
 await TracingDelegate.install(DevToolsTracing());